shlomnissan/gl3x/docs/pages/manual/installation.md

 # Installation

 This page covers how to build VGLX, install it, and use it in your own project.
-The goal is to keep things simple.
-All dependencies are included in the repository, and you do not need to install anything system-wide beyond a compiler, CMake and an OpenGL driver.
+The goal is to keep the setup simple.
+All dependencies are included in the repository, and you do not need anything system-wide beyond a C++ compiler, CMake and an OpenGL driver.
 ## Requirements

 VGLX builds with a C++23-capable toolchain, [CMake](https://cmake.org/) 3.20 or newer, and an OpenGL 4.1+ context.
 It is regularly tested on the major platforms: